 Virtual facilitation tools

-MeetButter's aim is to help facilitators set up the perfect flow for their workshops.
-A user can prep their entire workshop in advance, planning the agenda, breaks, polls, and more all in the app.
+Butter is a video conferencing tool that helps facilitators set up the perfect flow for their workshops.
+A user can prep their entire session in advance, planning the agenda, breaks, polls, and more all in the app.
 With its minimalist aesthetic, the company seeks to keep things as simple as possible and keep a workshop group's attention all in one tab.

 Aimed at facilitators and coaches, Stormz is a tool to aid the planning of sophisticated workshops both online and in-person.
 The software contains over 50 different workshop templates for users to take advantage of, covering areas such as brainstorming, creative problem solving, design thinking, decision-making, strategic planning, and collaborative learning.
 For those with more facilitation experience, Stormz offers a customized option, whereby users pre-configure the exact steps of their workshop themselves via the app's clean, simple interface.